mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 ## Table of Contents

-## Setting Up The Database
+## Setting Up The Prisma Database

 In this post you're going to learn how to authenticate users securely using cookies and using protected routes.

-You can find the [project files on GitHub](https://github.com/joysofcode/sveltekit-authentication-using-cookies).
+You can find the [project files on GitHub](https://github.com/joysofcode/sveltekit-auth-cookies).

 I'm using a regular SvelteKit skeleton project with TypeScript but if you want to follow along create a new SvelteKit project with `npm init svelte auth` or pick SvelteKit from one of the fullstack options on [StackBlitz](https://stackblitz.com/) (it's even faster than your local development environment since it uses Node.js in the browser 🤯).